eXascaleInfolab/2018-Internship-TableDetection/README.md

 $ sudo nginx -t
 ```

-If this returns without indicating any issues, we can restart the Nginx process to read the our new configuration.
+If this returns without indicating any issues, we can restart the Nginx process to read our new configuration.

 ```
 $ sudo systemctl restart nginx
 ```

 If you followed the server set-up guide I linked at the beginning you will have the Firewall enabled already, in that case you only need to allow NGINX.
-If not the following commands will set up a basic Firewall.
+If not, the following commands will set up a basic Firewall.

 You can see all allowed services by typing:
 ```